NavyaG-lab/Tech-writer/on-call/data-infra/on_call_runbook.md

 And now, it is time to understand if said dataset was already committed (potentially in different node), by running, for example, `nu-br etl info <dataset-name>`, e.g., `nu-br etl info nu-br/dataset/customer-eavt-pivotted`; if yes, you should still warn the users (see the Escalation section), informing them that the dataset failed, and that its stability might not be the best.

 #### Solution
-Even though sometimes no action needs to be taken (as the dataset often succeeds in a different node), **you should consider committing the faulty dataset empty if it keeps failing, and a critical part of the run is getting blocked by it.**
+Even though sometimes no action needs to be taken (as the dataset often succeeds in a different node), **you should consider aborting the faulty dataset if it keeps failing, and a critical part of the run is getting blocked by it.**
 Something else worth trying is to isolate the faulty dataset in a different node, i.e., `itaipu-other-flaky-datasets`, and see if its behaviour changes during the next run.

 Most of the time, our users are the ones coming up with the long term solutions for these kind of problems, and it usually involves them optimizing their SparkOP or even breaking it down in multiple ones.